sohkamyung/sohkamyung.github.io/links/README.md

 ## Fossil Related Links

 - **Collecting fossils as a hobby**: on the hobby of collecting fossils in Singapore.
 Published by the Straits Times in 2016. [[Original Link](https://www.straitstimes.com/lifestyle/collecting-fossils-as-a-hobby)] [[Internet Archive](https://web.archive.org/web/20190223014217/https://www.straitstimes.com/lifestyle/collecting-fossils-as-a-hobby)] *(2024/07/28)*

+## Photography Related Links

+- **Sony a6700 for Easy Bird, Wildlife, and Nature Photography**: a webpage featuring a [PDF document](https://psnp.info/psnp_/wp-content/uploads/2024/08/sony-a6700-for-ebwn-3-1.pdf) and [YouTube video](https://www.youtube.com/watch?v=ERntB00lgas) on how to setup the Sony a6700 camera for easy bird, wildlife, and nature photography.

 ## Linux Related Links